MAVEN: Answers About Mars' Climate History

 The Mars Atmosphere and Volatile EvolutioN (MAVEN) mission is part of NASA's Mars Scout program, funded by NASA Headquarters.
-Set to launch in 2013, the mission will explore the Red Planet’s upper atmosphere, ionosphere and interactions with the sun and solar wind.
+Launched in Nov.
+2013, the mission will explore the Red Planet’s upper atmosphere, ionosphere and interactions with the sun and solar wind.

-Scientists will use MAVEN data to determine the role that loss of volatile from the Mars atmosphere to space has played through time, giving insight into the history of Mars' atmosphere and climate, liquid water, and planetary habitability.
+Scientists will use MAVEN data to determine the role that loss of volatiles from the Mars atmosphere to space has played through time, giving insight into the history of Mars' atmosphere and climate, liquid water, and planetary habitability.

 |An artists conception of the MAVEN spacecraft in orbit around Mars, zooming in and panning around MAVEN.
 Credit: NASA/Goddard/Ryan Zuber|

 The principal investigator is Dr. Bruce Jakosky of the University of Colorado’s Laboratory for Atmospheric and Space Physics (CU/LASP).

 MAVEN is the first Mars mission managed by the Goddard Space Flight Center.

 Download the MAVEN Mission Fact Sheet (pdf).